Build A Gravel Driveway

-Currently, there's a rough gravel roadway that extends to the top of our property.
+Currently, there's a rough gravel driveway that extends to the top of our property.
 Just last week, I was on my land to start the process of extending this gravel driveway up to our new home site.

 It's important to realize a properly designed and constructed gravel driveway can function as a permanent driveway paving solution.
 Rent some equipment and you probably can do the job.
 There are hundreds of thousands, if not millions, of gravel roadways and driveways in the USA.